 Usually the Supreme Court issues a slip opinion or MOJ within 8 - 15 months after oral argument.
 However, if the case is complicated or the justices don’t agree on the outcome, it may take longer.
 The decision may be faster if the case is heard on an expedited basis because it is a special case type.

-Slip opinions are issued Fridays after 12:30 p.m. and are available on the court’s website until they are published in the Reporters.
+Slip opinions are issued Fridays at 9:00 a.m. and are available on the court’s website until they are published in the Reporters.
 The Pacific Reporter or the Alaska Reporter is available at most Alaska Court System law libraries and some public libraries.